Brace yourself for a firm well and truly balancing frenetic growth in energy with a life outside the office.

 The first stage: recruitment on and off campus

-If you want to help ensure your success at OCI, brush up on your research about the firm and ask specific questions to make yourself stand out from the crowd.
-Hiring sources tell us “the firm looks for law students and lawyers who wish to be part of a team and will appreciate regular interaction with senior associates and partners.”
+To help ensure success during the law firm recruiting season, you should carefully research the firm and develop questions that make you stand out from the crowd.
+Hiring sources tell us, “the firm looks for law students and lawyers who wish to be part of a team and will appreciate regular interaction with senior associates and partners.”

 Top tips for this stage: